EricssonResearch/iot-certificates/README.md

-# CBOR Certificates

-Minimal repo to host the CBOR Certificates draft that is being written by RISE SICS, Nexus and Ericsson.
+# This repo is not in use